LeiShi/Synthetic-Diagnostics-Platform/README.md

 1. Obtain SDP source code

-    Right now, SDP is not fully open source.
-If you want to obtain the latest version of SDP, please contact the author: Lei Shi (FPSDP.main@gmail.com).
+    SDP is fully open source now!
+Feel free to checkout the repo and play with it.
+If you have any questions or suggestions, or want to contribute to SDP, please contact the author: Lei Shi (FPSDP.main@gmail.com).

 2. Put SDP into Python path